"The U.S. Food and Drug Administration (FDA) continues its investigation of acute hepatitis illnesses linked to products labeled OxyElite Pro.

 HCV 1 and 4 – Irrespective of baseline viral titer, treatment for 48 weeks with PEGASYS and 1000 mg or 1200 mg of COPEGUS resulted in higher SVR (defined as undetectable HCV RNA at the end of the 24-week treatment-free follow-up period) compared to shorter treatment (24 weeks) and/or 800 mg COPEGUS.

-The numbers of subjects with genotype 5 and 6 were too few to allow for meaningful assessment.
+The numbers of subjects with genotype 5 and 6 were too few to allow meaningful assessment.

-Table 9: Sustained Virologic Response as a Function of Genotype
+Virologic Response as a Function of Genotype (Study 5)

 |24 Weeks Treatment||48 Weeks Treatment|